-A 529 plan is an investment account that can help you save for the high cost of education over time.
-529 plans are sponsored by individual states and are called "529 plans" because they were created under section 529 of the Internal Revenue Code.
-These college savings vehicles provide tax advantages when the savings are used for qualified college expenses.
+A 529 plan is an investment account that can help you save over time for the high cost of education.
+529 plans, created under section 529 of the Internal Revenue Code, are sponsored by individual states.
+These college savings investment vehicles provide tax advantages when funds are used for qualified college expenses.

 The money you save in a 529 plan can be used for qualified higher education expenses, which include:

-The money you save can be used at any eligible educational institution in the United States, including out-of-state and some international schools:
+The money you save can be used at any eligible educational institution in the United States, including out-of-state, as well as and some international schools:

-You can search for eligible educational institutions at the Federal Student Aid (FAFSA) website.
+You can search eligible educational institutions at the Federal Student Aid (FAFSA) website.

-Opening a Future Scholar account to save for a loved one's education is easy:
+Opening a Future Scholar account to save for a loved one’s education is simple: